What is Quality of Security?

 Quality investing involves buying stocks from companies with outstanding qualities, while value investing involves buying stocks that are considered undervalued (trading below their intrinsic value).

-Value investors pick stocks that they think are undervalued, since the stock price movements do not correspond to the company’s long-term fundamentals.
-The investors buy the undervalued stocks for the long-term, with a plan to sell them at a later date when their price appreciates.
+Value investors pick stocks that they think are undervalued since the stock price movements do not correspond to the company’s long-term fundamentals.
+The investors buy the undervalued stocks for the long-term, with a plan to sell them later when their price appreciates.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: